-Programmes of projects are designed to deliver a vision rather than specific outputs; they are more complex and involve managing change in a dynamic environment with no defined path.
+What is a program?Programs of projects are designed to deliver a vision rather than specific outputs; they are more complex and involve managing change in a dynamic environment with no defined path.
 Get a Vision Statement Template

-Projects are characterised by shorter timescales, a defined beginning and end, and a clear definition of the outputs that the project will deliver.
-Projects are suitable for the delivery of small changes with clear deliverables and a small impact on the organisation in terms of changes to processes, procedures, organisation or culture.
+How are Projects different from Programs?Projects are characterised by shorter timescales, a defined beginning and end, and a clear definition of the outputs that the project will deliver.
+Projects are suitable for the delivery of small changes with clear deliverables and a small impact on the organization in terms of changes to processes, procedures, organization or culture.
 For example the refurbishment of an existing office to accommodate an expanding, but already existing team, with a clear timescale and a clear brief.

 A project can be defined as "a management environment that is created for the purpose of delivering one or more business products according to a specified Business Case."
 (PRINCE2, 2002, p7)

-The following factors may influence a decision to manage projects under a programme:
+When should projects be grouped under a program?The following factors may influence a decision to manage projects under a program: